 Can I work with a job seeker visa?

-You might already be aware of the fact that to pursue a degree in Germany, most of the international students need a special type of residence permit for studying.
+You might already be aware that to pursue a degree in Germany, most international students need a special type of residence permit for studying.
 This residence permit grants them the right to work in Germany, although with some limitations.
-In particular, international students can work in Germany 280 days per year part-time (e.g. up to 20 hours per week) or 140 days per year full-time (e.g. more than 20 hours per week).
+Under the rules in force since March 2024, international students can work 140 full days or 280 half days per calendar year without approval from the Federal Employment Agency (a full day is more than 4 hours; a half day is up to 4 hours).
+Alternatively, you may work up to 20 hours per week during the lecture period and without restrictions during the semester break.
+Both methods can be combined as long as the annual cap is not exceeded.

-After completing your studies, you can convert your student residence permit or student visa to a job seeker visa.
-And the job seeker visa also allows you to work in Germany.
-In other words, in this case, the residence permit to seek employment comes with the work permit.
-In fact, employment-wise, you have more rights with the job seeker visa rather than with the student visa.
-For example, you can work full-time without limitations with a job search residence permit.
-Moreover, you can take up any type of employment, even the one that does not correspond to your qualifications/degree.
-For example, even if you studied engineering, you can work in McDonald's as a cook with your job search permit.
+After completing your studies, you can convert your student residence permit to a job seeker visa.
+The job seeker visa also allows you to work in Germany — in this case, the residence permit to seek employment comes with the work permit included.
+In fact, employment-wise, you have more rights with the job seeker visa than with the student visa.
+You can work full-time without limitations during the 18-month period.
+You can also take up any type of employment, even one that does not correspond to your qualifications or degree.
+For example, even if you studied engineering, you can work in a café as a barista with your job search permit, to support yourself while you look for a qualified role.

 Job Seeker Visa Germany: Requirements